|

 1.8 Pitch Standards

-The playing surface will be grass, unless authorised by the respective Board of Directors or Management Committee, and must be of a high standard.
+The playing surface must be grass, unless otherwise authorised by the Competition's Board of Directors or Management Committee, must be of the highest possible standard.
 It must be level and free from surface depressions and excessive undulations.

 The playing surface must be maintained to the highest possible standards.